Amazon Kinesis: A Use Case

 Flux7 engineer Ahsan Ali and CTO Ali Hussain collaborated on this post

 The rise of IoT has given rise to a new generation of needs in the world of big data processing.
-Now we need to handle data ingress from many sensors around the world, and make real-time decisions to be executed by these devices.
-As such it is no surprise we see new services to handle processing of streaming data, such as Amazon Kinesis.
+Now we need to handle data ingress from many sensors around the world and make real-time decisions to be executed by these devices.
+As such it is no surprise we see new services to handle the processing of streaming data, such as Amazon Kinesis.

 Recently we implemented a streaming data processor for a customer using Amazon Kinesis and wanted to share our learnings.
 Our customer is a telecom business which, yes you guessed it right, means that they needed to process some real-time data in a distributed manner.
 Using the metrics for popularity and manageability, the telecom opted for Amazon SQS.